Advertisement

 In the yin and yang of tackle design, the development of specialized gear can be circular.
 Thus, with jigging gaining in worldwide interest and popularity, tackle manufacturers make better and better jigging gear.
 At the same time, with manufacturers making better and better gear, jigging seems to make commensurate gains in popularity.
 As a sport, jigging is a niche within the niche of saltwater fishing, and it has generated a range of reels and rods made especially for fishing jigs.

 But all jigging tackle is not created equal: There’s gear made for speed jigging and for slow-pitch jigging.
 The difference, in brief, is critical because each method requires different gear.
-Speed jigging generally relies on longer, thinner “knife” jigs that are worked upward with a rapid, rhythmic cadence.
+Speed jigging means relying on longer, thinner “knife” jigs that are worked upward with a rapid, rhythmic cadence.
 Slow-pitch jigging involves considerably more finesse; these jigs are moved with a quick upward lift, then allowed to drop a short distance as they take up the slack line created by the lift.

 First up in determining what reels will work best for your fishing: the type—spin or conventional.
 The majority opinion among experts suggests that for speed jigging, either spin or conventional can be fine.
 But for slow-pitching, think conventional.